 optgroup

-Groups related options within a select element.
-Option groups help organize long lists of choices into logical categories.
+Groups related options within a select element under a visible label.
+Helps users scan long option lists organized into logical categories.

 When to Use

-• Making it easier to scan and find options
+• Making it easier to scan and locate options in a large list

 Basic Usage

-The label attribute provides the group heading displayed in bold.
+The required label attribute provides the group heading displayed in bold above the options.

 Attributes